magento/devdocs/src/cloud/live/stage-prod-test.md

 The deployment log is located in `/var/log/platform/<prodject ID>/deploy.log`.
 The value of `<project ID>` depends on the project ID and whether the environment is Staging or Production.
 For example, with a project ID of `yw1unoukjcawe`, the Staging user is `yw1unoukjcawe_stg` and the Production user is `yw1unoukjcawe`.

 When accessing logs in Production or Staging environments, you must use SSH to log in to each of the three nodes to locate the logs.
-See [Log locations]({{ site.baseurl }}/cloud/project/log-locations.html#application-logs).
+Or, you can use the New Relic Logs service to view and query aggregated log data from all nodes.
+See [View logs]({{ site.baseurl }}/cloud/project/log-locations.html#application-logs).

 {%include cloud/note-error-message-reference-ece-tools.md%}